topquark22/Plexorino/README.md

 Plexorino brings you skeleton code for multiplexer and demultiplexer to achieve this.
 Take this logic and use it in your own circuit project.

+## GPIO optimization

 A design goal was to minimize the number of GPIO pins used.
 In particular:

 - We have left pins 9-13 free, which are used by SPI.
 - We have left pins A4, A5 free, which are used by I2C.
 - We have left pins 5, 6, 7 free, of which 5 and 6 are PWM-capable.

+## Pull-up inputs

+According to the [datasheet](doc/74LS151.pdf), the mux inputs use pull-up resistors.
+So you can treat them like Arduino INPUT_PULLUP pins.

+## Use cases

 | module          | use case                | I.C. used  | GPIO pins used     |
 |-----------------|-------------------------|------------|--------------------|